Geoscience

 Pre-requisites: junior standing.

 Investigations of ancient and historic landscapes address the complexities of how humans have shaped and been shaped by their environment.
 Landscape archaeology is a multidisciplinary approach that interprets the natural and cultural environments of the past through geoarchaeological and geoscience techniques.
-This course covers these principles and provides students with fundamental skills in surveying, spatial analysis, remote sensing, and the creation of augmented reality 3D visualizations.
+This course covers these principles and provides fundamental skills in surveying, spatial analysis, remote sensing, and the creation of augmented reality 3D visualizations.

 GEOS 333.
 REMOTE SENSING WITH LIDAR.
 5 Credits.

 Recent technological advances in geophysical survey equipment and Light Detection and Ranging (LiDAR) have produced high-resolution remote sensing datasets ideal for investigating the Earth’s surface.
 These require unique computational analysis techniques and are increasingly important for understanding the interface of human impacts to the natural environment.
-This class provides an overview of these techniques and concentrates on building skills in analysis of datasets produced by LiDAR.
+This course provides an overview of these techniques and concentrates on building skills in analysis of datasets produced by LiDAR.

 GEOS 335.
 REMOTE SENSING WITH DRONES.
 5 Credits.